 Presented: Fall meeting, odd years

-The recipient will be: (1) a member of the Society in good standing for at least two years prior to the date of nomination, and (2) not yet reached their 36th birthday by the close of nomination.
+The recipient will be: (1) a member of the Society in good standing for at least two years prior to the date of nomination, and (2) the nominee’s fortieth (40) birthday may not precede April 1 of the year in which the award is made.
 Evidence of exceptional promise will be a body of scientific or technical work that is judged to have a significant positive and long-lasting impact in the area relevant to high-temperature materials.
 The body of work may include books, patents, and publications, one of which must be published in the Journal of The Electrochemical Society.

 About J. Bruce Wagner, Jr.